-Fidelis or a designated (sub)contractor will maintain the project data required in the permit.
+Cleco Power, LLC or a designated contractor will maintain the project data required in the permit.
 Data will be backed up in electronic format and/or held on secure servers.
 A separate Data Management Plan will be developed to track and store project data.